-BEREC Report on the wholesale roaming market Adoption in P1/2016
+BEREC Report on the wholesale roaming market

-3.8.3 Update of BEREC Guidelines on the roaming regulation
+8.3.
+Update of BEREC Guidelines on the roaming regulation

 The BEREC Guidelines on Articles 4 and 5, the BEREC Guidelines on Article 3 and the BEREC Guidelines on the Roaming III Regulation excluding Articles 3, 4 and 5 need to be updated.
 Given the number of questions concerning the implementation of the new measures also during the transitional period, the update of the General Guidelines should be approved during the first Plenary to contribute to a harmonized implementation of Art 6d of the Roaming III Regulation as amended by the TSM Regulation (EU 2015/2120).
 As there is no time pressure, the other two sets of guidelines will be updated according to the Roaming IV Regulation in the second half of 2016.